davideriboli/La-Casa-dei-Suoni/docs/01 Teatro Greco/04-Acustica_del_Teatro_di Epidauro.md

 [^6]: N. F. Declercq, C. S. A. Dekeyser, _Acoustic diffraction effects at the Hellenistic amphitheater of Epidaurus: Seat rows responsible for the marvelous acoustics_.
 [^7]: D. Lubman, _Archaeological acoustic study of chirped echo from the Mayan pyramid at Chichen Itza, in the Yucatan Region of Mexico...
 Is this the world's oldest known sound recording?_.
 [^8]: G. Gasperini, _Enciclopedia Italiana Treccani_.
-[^9]: NdC: questo paragrafo è stato aggiunto al testo originale.
+[^9]: NdC: paragrafo aggiunto dal curatore al testo originale.